 - The District does not guarantee bus stop locations or routes from year to year.
-As neighborhood enrollments change, the District must change bus stop locations and routes to ensure centralized stops and bus capacities to maintain efficiency of all our routes.
+The District may change bus stop locations and routes to ensure centralized stops and bus capacities to maintain the efficiency of all our routes.

 - Bus routing is designed with buses traveling main roads through neighborhoods and with students picked up and dropped off at central locations.

-- Bus stops are located at corners or intersections whenever possible and are usually central to where students live.
+- Bus stops are located at corners or intersections whenever possible and are usually central to the neighborhood.
 Stops are also made at corners for efficiency and to accommodate other students who may move into the neighborhood.

 - It is not possible to provide bus stops that are within sight of all students’ homes.

 - A stop will not be made simply because the bus goes past a student’s house and/or a certain area.

 - Adding additional stops negatively impacts the efficiency of a route and will often result in a route that is consistently late to school.
 Additionally, the higher frequency of stops made by the bus often result in impatient motorists driving around the bus causing a safety concern.

 - A house stop would not necessarily be made because there is only one student at the stop.
 Other students may be assigned to the stop, but ride infrequently.